 An education and outreach initiative encourages property owners to plant shorelines with trees, shrubs and perennials to intercept overland flows and help stabilize banks.
-The NBMCA has conducted the Restore Your Shore program (RYS) to provide shoreline assessments, planting plans, planting stock, and planting assistance to eligible shoreline and stream bank property owners.
-The RYS program relies upon funding through grants from various organizations.
+The NBMCA conducted the Restore Your Shore program (RYS) over a five-year period through 2019 with funding provided by grants from various organizations.
+RYS provided shoreline assessments, planting plans, planting stock, and planting assistance to eligible shoreline and stream bank property owners.